shirsakm/PokeBounce/README.md

 ```bash
 ./run -u
 ```
+---
+## Mac
+I don't own any Apple products, but if someone wants to figure out the steps to run it, feel free to do a PR :)

 # Credits
 This project is far better than it otherwise would be, thanks to these fine folks 💜